 While smoking rates have fallen sharply, smoking remains the country's leading cause of preventable death; it is linked to heart and respiratory disease, cancer, asthma, and sudden infant death syndrome.
-One in every seven deaths annually in LA County is directly linked to cigarette smoking.52 The county's 12 percent adult smoking rate is the same as the state average and lower than that of neighboring counties Kern (15 percent) and San Bernardino (14 percent), but slightly higher than rates in San Diego (11 percent) and San Francisco Counties (10 percent).53
+One in every seven deaths annually in LA County is directly linked to cigarette smoking.
+The county's 12 percent adult smoking rate is the same as the state average and lower than that of neighboring counties Kern (15 percent) and San Bernardino (14 percent), but slightly higher than rates in San Diego (11 percent) and San Francisco Counties (10 percent).

 In order to push these numbers even lower, California has recently enacted sweeping anti-tobacco policies, with a steep tobacco tax increase from \$0.87 to \$2.87 per pack and a comparable tax for e-cigarettes.
-Cigarette sales dropped by more than 50 percent within months of this tax coming into effect.54 California recently became the second state to raise the minimum age to purchase tobacco products from 18 to 21 and closed loopholes in smoke-free workplace and hotel lobby laws.55 In tandem with these laws, the LA County Department of Public Health has expanded its smoking-cessation resources and services.56 the lowest rate of adult smoking, at 9.2 percent, followed by Latinos (11.9 percent), whites (15.2 percent), and blacks (17.2 percent).57 In a 2017 report, the American Lung Association gave Glendale, Huntington Park, Manhattan Beach, Pasadena, and Santa Monica high marks ("A") for tobacco control policies and implementation.
-Forty-five cities in the county received an F, signifying weak policies in areas critical for reducing smoking as well as secondhand exposure indoors and out.58 Focused prevention efforts and tobacco cessation services for black Angelenos and the cities lagging behind are needed.
+Cigarette sales dropped by more than 50 percent within months of this tax coming into effect.
+California recently became the second state to raise the minimum age to purchase tobacco products from 18 to 21 and closed loopholes in smoke-free workplace and hotel lobby laws.
+In tandem with these laws, the LA County Department of Public Health has expanded its smoking-cessation resources and services.

+The benefits of progress have not reached all county residents equally, however.
+A 2012 study showed wide racial and ethnic disparities.
+Asians have the lowest rate of adult smoking, at 9.2 percent, followed by Latinos (11.9 percent), whites (15.2 percent), and blacks (17.2 percent).
+In a 2017 report, the American Lung Association gave Glendale, Huntington Park, Manhattan Beach, Pasadena, and Santa Monica high marks ("A") for tobacco control policies and implementation.
+Forty-five cities in the county received an F, signifying weak policies in areas critical for reducing smoking as well as secondhand exposure indoors and out.
+Focused prevention efforts and tobacco cessation services for black Angelenos and the cities lagging behind are needed.